 To choose the correct accessories, see the spare parts list.

 NOTICE Avoid mixing diesel or other toxic substances in the water tank, this can damage the machine and have negative influence on the environment.

 Main parts

-- A. Lifting lug
+- A. Water valve

-- B. Shock absorbers
+- B. Water tank

 - C. Eccentric element

+- D. Shock absorbers